hotosm/docs/docs/decisions/0011-sso-auth.md

 - It would also be nice to integrate modern passwordless logins such as passkeys with biometrics (bonus).

+Other requirements:
+- An option to delete user profiles when requested.
+- Easy way for self-hosters of our tool to include Hanko.

 ## Considered Options

 - Authelia